CPT Modifier 25 for Optometrists: How to Avoid Red Flags

 - CPT modifier 25 documentation.
 Modifier 25 requires thorough documentation to justify the separate and distinct nature of the services provided.
 Failure to provide this can signal improper use.

-How to Avoid Issues with Modifier 25
+5 Strategies to Avoid Denials with Modifier 25

 To avoid issues with modifier 25, your practice should focus on clear documentation and proper usage.
-Knowing when and how to apply the code can reduce modifier 25 risk, prevent misunderstandings, and avoid potential audits.
+Knowing when and how to apply the code can reduce modifier 25 risk, prevent confusion, and avoid potential audits.

 Use these strategies to ensure you’re using modifier 25 correctly.